syrGitHub/TALON/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Put the datasets under the folder ./dataset/.
+3. Prepare Data.
+You can obtain the well pre-processed datasets from [Time-Series-Library](https://github.com/thuml/Time-Series-Library), Then place the downloaded data in the folder./dataset.
 4. Download the large language models from [Hugging Face](https://huggingface.co/).
 The default LLM is GPT-2, you can change the llm_ckp_dir in run.py to use other LLMs.
    - [GPT-2](https://huggingface.co/openai-community/gpt2)
    - [Qwen-0.5B](https://huggingface.co/Qwen/Qwen2.5-0.5B-Instruct)